Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Made in the image of God is one of the more controversial concepts of the Bible.
 Knowing its definition helps us identify Who God is, who humans are, and what our relationship is.
 Here’s the definition.

 We have seen that God made all living things (seed, birds, fish, animals) after their kind.
 Whereas He created humans with the image and likeness of God.
-We saw some of the outward attributes of humans (fingers, hands, voice) as well as their capacities like enjoying a meal or tasting wine, which are like what God can do if He so pleases to do it.
+We saw some outward attributes of humans (fingers, hands, voice) as well as their capacities like enjoying a meal or tasting wine, which are like what God can do if He so pleases to do it.
 God doesn’t need any of these outward attributes or capacities to accomplish what He does.

 (Origin of Humankind, chapter 1.3)

 On the other hand, humans do need them for survival and enjoyment.
 Having these attributes on a physical level makes us like God, who can also exercise them on a spiritual level, a different realm that is difficult, maybe even impossible, for humans to fathom.

 Image of God

 Genesis 1:26 God also adds: “Let us make man in our image (H6754)…”.
 Today we’ll see this term “image” can refer to attitudes and thoughts that originate in the mind or the heart of man.
 Whereas likeness to God refers more to external similitude, made in the image of God refers more to the ability to have mental and conscious capacities.

 Here’s what Strong wrote about image (H6754).